In the summer, recruiters at The Bagg Group sometimes have to walk a fine line.

 What we see is what we judge – in 3 seconds:

-First impressions saved the caveman– as in, hold up, I’m not going near that sabre-tooth cat.
+First impressions saved our ancestors – as in, hold up, I’m not going near that sabre-tooth cat.
 And that primal instinct still informs our decision-making today.
-Studies show we get snap impressions of people in three seconds, or less.
+Studies show people make snap impressions of us in three seconds, or less.

 In one major research project, hundreds of people looked at pictures of women who were said to be in management.
 Their findings?